cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 Do you have access to an existing chain?
 - **No.** You will have to build a chain:
-  - Cosmos SDK chain: see [previous section](https://tutorials.cosmos.network/academy/4-my-own-chain/).
+  - Cosmos SDK chain: see the [previous chapters](https://interchainacademy.cosmos.network/course-ida/landingpages/week2-lp.html).
   - Another chain.
     - Is there a Tendermint light client implementation available for your chain?
       - Yes.
 Continue.